Undiluted7027/BugFoundry/README.md

 # BugFoundry

 ## About
-BugFoundry, a bug-tracking software, was developed in SFU CMPT 276 in the 2024 Summer semester by 4 computing science students.
+BugFoundry, a bug-tracking software, was developed in SFU CMPT 276 Software Engineering course
+in the 2024 Summer semester by 4 computing science students.

 ## Developers
 Sanchit Jain